SamLam140330/DangerousWorld/README.md

 ## About this Modpack:

-This Modpack contains AOA, Grimoire of Gaia, Techgun which added many hostility entities in the world.
-On the other hand, it added thirst and temperature in survival mode.
-In this extreme case, can you survive?
+This Modpack consists many types of adventure mods examples like AOA, Grimoire of Gaia, Techguns which adds a ton of hostility entities in the world.
+On the other hand, Modpack has included thirst and temperature mechanics in survival mode which makes surviving even harder.
+Under such extreme conditions, can you manage to survive here?

 ## Mod list: